UniMath/agda-unimath/src/ring-theory/poset-of-left-ideals-rings.lagda.md

-# The poset of left ideals in a ring
+# The poset of left ideals of a ring

 ```agda
 module ring-theory.poset-of-left-ideals-rings where